whatheheckisthis/Save-A-Life/README.md

 ## Usage

-1. **Start the Software**: Ensure that the software is running and connected to your vehicle's system.
+Start the Software: Ensure that SAL is running and properly connected to your vehicle’s onboard diagnostic system.
+Verify the integration through the software interface.

-2. **Monitor Lane Detection**: Observe the software's lane detection capability as it processes real-time video feeds from the vehicle's cameras.
+Monitor Lane Detection: Observe SAL’s lane detection capabilities as it processes real-time video feeds from the vehicle's cameras.
+The system will display lane boundaries and vehicle positioning on the dashboard interface.

-3. **Respond to Alerts**: Follow any corrective actions or alerts provided by the software to maintain safe driving.
+Respond to Alerts: Pay attention to any corrective actions or alerts issued by SAL.
+These alerts are designed to assist in maintaining safe driving practices by notifying the driver of potential lane departures or signs of driver inattentiveness.

 ## Contributing